Leisi Parish

 Leisi Parish was a municipality in Saare County, Estonia.

-The parish did consist of one small borough Leisi and 53 villages.
+The parish consisted of one small borough Leisi and 53 villages.
 The municipality had a population of 2,137 (as of 1 January 2010) and covered an area of 347.91 km².

-During the administrative-territorial reform in 2017, all 12 municipalities on the island Saaremaa were merged into a single municipality – Saaremaa Parish.
+During the administrative-territorial reform in 2017, all 12 municipalities on the island of Saaremaa were merged into a single municipality – Saaremaa Parish.